joel-lbth/open-pseudonymiser/README.md

 Please see the following document entitled "Anonymisation: managing data protection risk code of practice" (https://ico.org.uk/media/1061/anonymisation-code.pdf)
 The case study on page 79 has an example of using the cryptographic hash technique.

-The JAVA libraries are released under the GNU Lesser Public License 3 (http://www.gnu.org/licenses/lgpl.html)
+The java libraries are released under the GNU Lesser Public License 3 (http://www.gnu.org/licenses/lgpl.html)

 The University of Nottingham thanks QResearch (www.qresearch.org) for contributing to the cost of developing this software.